NN41/policy_gradient_methods/README.md

 # Policy Gradient Methods from Scratch: REINFORCE (VPG), Baselines and GAE

-This repository contains a from-scratch PyTorch implementation of several basic policy gradient algorithms, designed to solve the `CartPole-v1` environment from [Gymnasium](https://gymnasium.farama.org/).
+This repository contains a PyTorch implementation (from scratch) of several basic policy gradient algorithms, designed to solve the `CartPole-v1` environment from [Gymnasium](https://gymnasium.farama.org/).

 The primary goal of this project is to gain hands-on experience with policy gradient methods by implementing them from scratch and by setting up experiments to explore their properties and trade-offs.

 ## Key Features & Implementations
-- **REINFORCE (VPG):** Implementation using both full returns and future returns (rewards-to-go), using a stochastic policy $\pi_\theta$ based on a one-hidden layer MLP.
+- **REINFORCE (VPG):** Implementation using both full returns and future returns (rewards-to-go), using a stochastic policy based on a one-hidden layer neural network.
-- **Value Function Baseline:** Implementation using future returns with a value function baseline, intended to reduce the variance of the policy gradient estimates.
-The value function is approximated by a one-hidden layer MLP.
+- **Value Function Baseline:** Implementation using discounted future returns with a value function baseline, intended to reduce the variance of the policy gradient estimates.
+The value function is approximated by a one-hidden layer neural network.
-- **Generalized Advantage Estimates (GAEs):** A full implementation of GAEs to provide a tunable bias-variance trade-off between TD(1)-errors and discounted future returns with value function baseline.
+- **Generalized Advantage Estimates (GAEs):** A full implementation of GAEs to provide a tunable bias-variance trade-off between one-step TD errors and discounted future returns with value function baseline.
 - **Experimentation Framework:** Includes TensorBoard logging for detailed analysis of training runs, including reward curves.

 ## Demo: Trained Agent in Action